 People don’t jump in the bandwagon of learning foreign languages in India for the fun of it.
 With the increase in business interrelationship accelerating globally at an unprecedented rate, Indian companies, firms, and entrepreneurs operating in the country, like Amazon, Infosys, Samsung, TCS, HCL, LG, L&T, IBM, Genpact, Fujitsu Technology, Accenture, and Geometric Ltd, among others, are now evaluating employees on the basis of their foreign language proficiency.

 Some of the significant incentives of knowing and understanding additional foreign languages involve on-site options, more job openings across various industries, increase the level of salary in comparison to regular graduates, ease of doing business with counterparts and other stakeholders based outside the shores of the country.

 If you are looking to earn extra cash from your peers, learn a foreign language.
 For instance, there was a recent advertisement published on LinkedIn by IBM, which states that: “A core developer is needed, with proficiency in French.”

 You can imagine if a renown tech giant like IBM is placing such emphasis on a foreign language as a prerequisite for such an equally important employment.
-It speaks volume on the importance of learning foreign languages, and while so many Indians these days are taking foreign languages classes.
+It speaks volumes on the importance of learning foreign languages, and while so many Indians these days are taking foreign language classes.

 Following the exploit of globalization, knowing just the mother tongue is no longer enough.
 Your engineering degree or MBA may no longer earn as much cash as a foreign language would, especially, if it is Mandarin, German, French, Japanese, Spanish, or Russian.